apitoolkit/apitoolkit-landing/docs/sdks/nodejs/fastifyjs/index.md

   <button class="tab-button" data-tab="tab1">Report Specific Errors</button>
   <button class="tab-button" data-tab="tab2">Report Specific Errors (Background Job)</button>
   <div id="tab1" class="tab-content">
-To manually report errors within the context of a web request handler, use the `ReportError()` function, like so:
+To manually report errors within the context of a web request handler, use the `ReportError()` function, passing in the `error` argument like so:

 ```js
 import Fastify from "fastify";